Concise

 (d).
 Where applicable, prepare an initial design concept, and sketches to illustrate the proposed design.

 (e).
-Provide advice and assistance in obtaining necessary approvals and permits; The Client acknowledges that the Architect/Consultant does not warrant that planning permission and other approvals from third parties shall be granted at all or, if granted, will be granted in accordance with any anticipated timescale.
+Provide advice and assistance in obtaining necessary approvals and permits; The Client acknowledges that the Architecture North Ltd does not warrant that planning permission and other approvals from third parties shall be granted at all or, if granted, will be granted in accordance with any anticipated timescale.

 7.4.
 Under domestic scale projects a full strategic definition report is not applicable, therefore the report would suffice for the client’s quotation documentation.

 7.5.
-Under a standard or concise contract the Architect/Consultant shall provide the following deliverables for RIBA Work Stage 0:
+Under a standard or concise contract the Architecture North Ltd shall provide the following deliverables for RIBA Work Stage 0:

 7.5.1.
 Feasibility study report.